WsCandy/zRSv2/README.md

 	pre_trans_callback : null,	// A callback just before the slide transitions. trans_callback : null, 		// A callback for when the slide has finished it's transition. load_callback : null,		// A callback for when the slide has finished loading.
-	sizes: null 				// An object full of sizes to swap out for smaller images on mobile devices.
+	sizes: null, 				// An object full of sizes to swap out for smaller images on mobile devices.
+	touch: false				// Enable touch transitions for touch devices

 Callbacks:
 ---